yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 1. Click **Create New List and Add to Cluster**.

 1. Enter a name and description for the list.
+For example, the name and details of your application VPC.

 1. Add at least one of the CIDR blocks associated with the peered application VPC.